 Radiotherapy for rectal cancer

 This page tells you about radiotherapy for rectal cancer.
-You can find information about
+You can find the following information

 Radiotherapy for rectal cancer

 Radiotherapy uses high energy rays to kill cancer cells.
 Doctors often use it to treat cancer in the back passage (rectum).
-You may have radiotherapy before or after surgery, to lower the risk of the cancer coming back later.
+You may have external radiotherapy before or after surgery, to lower the risk of the cancer coming back later.
 Before surgery radiotherapy may also shrink tumours and make them easier to remove.
 Usually, you have radiotherapy at the same time as chemotherapy.
-5FU (fluorouracil) chemotherapy makes cancer cells more sensitive to radiation.
+5FU (fluorouracil) or capecitabine chemotherapy makes cancer cells more sensitive to radiation.
+You usually have external radiotherapy every Monday to Friday for 1 to 5 weeks, depending on the size and type of cancer and the hospital treating you.

-A newer treatment for rectal cancer is high dose internal radiotherapy before surgery (called brachytherapy).
+A newer treatment for some rectal cancers is high dose rate (HDR) internal radiotherapy (called brachytherapy).
 You have a tube containing radioactive material put into your rectum, close to the tumour and left in place for a short time to deliver the radiation dose.
+You usually have a sedative before this treatment to help you relax.
+You can normally go home afterwards.
+You then have surgery a few weeks after this treatment.

 There is more information in our radiotherapy section.